Exeter College, Devon: Victoria House

 Victoria House teaches business, IT, sports and leisure and tourism courses.
 IT suites can be found throughout the building.

+Tiverton Campus

+As a result of the merger of Exeter College and Petroc, the former East Devon College campus in Tiverton became a satellite campus of the main college bearing the Exeter College branding.

 Student life

 Many of the college's buildings and campuses are located near the city centre, providing amenities to students after or in-between lessons.
 There are many clubs and societies, ranging from self defence to beach cleans and student-led clubs, such as the book club or the LGBTQIA+ student group.
 There is a gym available to students from 7am to 7pm each day on weekdays.